How a PhD in Architecture Works and How It Can Help You

 However, it is important to note that, no jobs on the market are currently asking applicants to hold a Ph.D. degree.
 However, you can use it to enhance your application and make you stand apart from the rest of the crowd.
 In such a scenario, a Ph.D. does hold inherent value, but it’s up to you to make the best possible use of it.

-Is a phd in architecture worth it
+is a phd in architecture worth it

 2. Creativity does not stem from knowledge